dell/csm-docs/content/docs/getting-started/installation/kubernetes/powerstore/helm/_index.md

 - (Optional) Enable additional Mount Options - A user is able to specify additional mount options as needed for the driver.
    - Mount options are specified in storageclass yaml under _mountOptions_.
    - *WARNING*: Before utilizing mount options, you must first be fully aware of the potential impact and understand your environment's requirements for the specified option.
+- The VolumeJournal CRDs are installed by default as part of CSI PowerStore Driver installation and are required for Metro Volume configurations with resiliency enabled.
+To skip these CRDs from being installed, update the `disasterRecovery.enable` field to `false` in the my-powerstore-settings.yaml.

 ## Certificate validation for PowerStore Gateway REST API calls